ResistanceCalendar/resistance-calendar-frontend/CONTRIBUTING.md

 - Issues can also be submitted or commented to on our [Design repository](https://github.com/ResistanceCalendar/design/issues)
 - Send a message to [Incite Democracy](https://github.com/InciteDemocracy)

-## About the framework

-This project utilizes Next.js for server-side rendering.
-Additional documentation on Next.js can be found [here](https://zeit.co/blog/next).

->"Next.js gives you a server that extracts the state into an object and then injects the state back in the client.
-Beyond that it provides a method for 'smart containers', what they call pages that is called getInitialProps which is run both on server and client."

-React + Redux works as traditionally expected.

 [Return to README](README.md)